Introduction

 In this series of blog posts, I explain how MLOps can help to overcome these complexities and difficulties.
 But first let me explain what I mean by MLOps by borrowing this definition from the book Introducing MLOps by Mark Treveil, et al.:

-"MLOps is a process that helps organizations to generate long-term value and reduce risk associated with Data Science, Machine Learning and AI Initiatives."
+"MLOps is a process that helps organisations to generate long-term value and reduce risk associated with Data Science, Machine Learning and AI Initiatives."

 From business need to first prototype